yunnysunny/gitbook/docs/README.md

 # GitBook Toolchain Documentation

-This document aims to be a comprehensive guide to the GitBook command line tool, version **3.2.3**.
-This is the same toolchain used by the legacy GitBook platform, living at legacy.gitbook.com.
-Help for using the platform can be found at [help.legacy.gitbook.com](https://help.legacy.gitbook.com).
-If you are looking for the new GitBook service, head to [gitbook.com](https://www.gitbook.com).
+This document aims to be a comprehensive guide to the GitBook command line tool, version **3.3.1**.

 ### What is `gitbook`?